rayyaw/plsa-gpu/README.md

 - If running on Windows, you must use [MinGW](https://www.mingw-w64.org/) as WSL does not currently support GPU peripherals.
 - If running the GPU implementation, you must run on a computer with a GPU.

+## Run these steps before you begin analysis!

 ## Data Pipeline